Chatbot UX

 Why Chatbot UX Matters

-• Cuts customer service expenses by answering common queries
+• Reducing customer service costs by addressing common questions automatically

-• Enables faster answers to frequently asked questions
+• Delivering faster answers to frequently asked questions

 Essential Conversation Design Principles